rokath/trice/docs/SeggerRTT.md

 # Segger Real Time Transfer (RTT)
-- Prerequisite is a processor with memory background access supporrt like ARM Cortex-M cores.
+- Prerequisite is a processor with memory background access support like ARM Cortex-M cores.
+- If you can use a Segger JLINK or an STM STLINK debug probe (ST Microelectronics eval boards have it) this is an easy and fast way to use trice.
 - Detailed description can be found in document [UM08001_JLink.pdf](../third_party/Manuals/UM08001_JLink.pdf) in chapter 16 which is part of [https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
-- Following examples for Windows, but should work similar also on Linux and Darwin (MacOS).
+- Following examples are for Windows, but should work similar also on Linux and Darwin (MacOS).
 - The trice tool can use the SEGGER RTT protocol in different ways.
   - Hardware paths:
     - Use J-Link or J-Link OB (on-board)
     - Use ST-Link with **gostlink** (Work in progress in June 2020)
     - Use some other Debug-Probe with target memory access (support welcome)
   - Data format
-    - trice8: Normal UART format (depreciated for RTT)
-    - trice4: direct trice format (was RTTD)
+    - bare: direct trice format
+    - other data protocols are not difficult to adapt.
   - RTT channel selection (on target and on host)
     - RECOMMENDED:
-      - `trice l -device JLinkRTTLogger -channel n` starts a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the trice tool.
-On exit the `JLinkRTTLogger.exe` is killed.automatically.
-It expects a target sending trice messages in 4-bytes format over RTT channel n.
+      - `trice l -p JLINK` starts in background a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the trice tool.
+On exit the `JLinkRTTLogger.exe` is killed automatically.
+It expects a target sending trice messages in 4-bytes (bare) format over RTT channel 0 (other channels supported too).
 It is possible to start several instances on different channels as well as on different targets.
-      - `trice` without args scans for a trice.json first in the current directory and second in the trice.exe directory.
-    - OBSOLETE:
-     - Channel 0 (normally for ASCII messages)
-      - Flash a RTT example, start `JLink.exe` and `trice log -device RTT` for trice logs.
-        - `trice l -device RTT` connects to a running **J-Link driver/server** over TCP localhost:19021 and displays trices.
-      - Flash a RTTD example, start `JLink.exe` and `trice log -device RTTD` for trice logs.
-        - `trice l -device RTT` connects to a running **J-Link driver/server** over TCP localhost:19021 and displays trices.

 ## J-Link option

 - Prerequisite is a SEGGER J-Link debug probe or a development board with an on-board J-Link option.

-### Convert a NUCLEO (valid for ST-Link v2 & v2.1, not for v3)
+### Convert a STM NUCLEO or DISCOVERY onboard ST-Link (valid for ST-Link v2 & v2.1, not for v3)

-Following steps describe the needed action for a STM NUCLEO board and windows - adapt them to your environment.
+Following steps describe the needed action for a ST Microelectronics evaluation board and windows - adapt them to your environment.

 #### First step (to do if some issues occur - otherwise you can skip it)

 - Get & install [STM32 ST-LINK utility](https://www.st.com/en/development-tools/stsw-link004.html)
 - Run from default install location `"C:\Program Files (x86)\STMicroelectronics\STM32 ST-LINKUtility\ST-LINK Utility\ST-LinkUpgrade.exe"`)
-- Enable checkbox `Change Type` and select radio button `STM32 Debug+Mass storage + VCP` The `STM32Debug+ VCP` won´t be detected by Segger reflash utility.
+- Enable checkbox `Change Type` and select radio button `STM32 Debug+Mass storage + VCP`. *The `STM32Debug+ VCP` won´t be detected by Segger reflash utility.*

   ![ST-LINK-Upgrade.PNG](./README.media/ST-LINK-Upgrade.PNG)

 #### Second step

 - Check [https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/)
-- Use `STLinkReflash.exe` to convert NUCLEO from ST-Link on-board to J-Link on-board. `STM32 Debug+ VCP` won´t be detected by Segger reflash utility.
+- Use `STLinkReflash.exe` to convert NUCLEO from ST-Link on-board to J-Link on-board. *`STM32 Debug+ VCP` won´t be detected by Segger reflash utility.*

 ### Some SEGGER tools in short

 - `JLink.exe` is the SEGGER J-Link commander.
 It starts the **J-Link driver/server** and the `trice` tool can connect to it:
   - Example:
     - Compile and flash `MDK-ARM_LL_RTT_NUCLEO-F030R8` project